rajeshamby521/mobile_Store/README.md

 ## Description

 The Mobile store app is a cross-platform mobile application built using Flutter for managing products.
-It provides features for user authentication, product management (adding, listing)].
+It provides features for user authentication, product management (Adding, Listing)].

 ## Tech-stack